Diagnosis of endometriosis: how to detect the pathology?

 MRI and hysterography

-MRI or Magnetic Resonance Imaging allows the diagnosis but also the mapping of intra-pelvic and intra-abdominal lesions by obtaining 2D or 3D views.
-MRI will detect the presence of cysts, nodules or lesions and is often prescribed to confirm and obtain more precise results following an endo-vaginal ultrasound.
-If surgery is planned, MRI is almost indispensable.
+MRI, or magnetic resonance imaging, is used to diagnose and map intra-pelvic and intra-abdominal lesions, providing 2D or 3D views.
+MRI will detect the presence of cysts, nodules or lesions, and is often prescribed to confirm and obtain more precise results following an endo-vaginal ultrasound.
+If surgery is planned, MRI is virtually indispensable.

 Other complementary examinations

-For deeper endometriosis, additional examinations can be performed.
-These complementary examinations include endorectal ultrasound to explore lesions that may be located in the rectum, coloscanner, virtual colonoscopy and uroscanner to examine lesions located in the rectum, colon and ureters.
-These are complementary examinations to MRI.
+For deeper endometriosis, additional tests may be carried out.
+These include endorectal ultrasound to explore lesions that may be located in the rectum, coloscanner, virtual colonoscopy and uroscanner to examine lesions located in the rectum, colon and ureters.
+These examinations are complementary to MRI.

 When is endometriosis most often diagnosed?

-There are certain moments in a woman's life that make the diagnosis of endometriosis easier.
+There are certain moments in a woman's life that make it easier to diagnose endometriosis.
 We explain.

 After stopping a hormonal contraceptive pill

-When women decide to stop taking the contraceptive pill, especially if they are planning to have a baby.
-Indeed, taking the pill reduces the symptoms.
-When the contraceptive pill is stopped, the risk is that the symptoms will return and infertility may be observed.
-It is then that the diagnosis is easier to make.
-Menstruation becomes very painful again, and radiological examinations can reveal previously unknown endometrial lesions.
+When women decide to stop taking the contraceptive pill, particularly if they are planning to have a baby.
+Taking the pill reduces symptoms.
+When the pill is stopped, the risk is that symptoms will return and infertility may be observed.
+This is when the diagnosis is easier to make.
+Menstruation becomes very painful again, and X-rays can reveal previously unknown endometrial lesions.

 After childbirth

-After childbirth, when many patients choose a method of contraception that is mechanical and not hormonal, the menstrual periods and other symptoms become increasingly strong, which makes the diagnosis more obvious.
+After childbirth, when many patients opt for mechanical rather than hormonal contraception, menstruation and other symptoms become increasingly severe, making the diagnosis more obvious.

 Endometriosis diagnosis FAQ